Florida Homeowners: Do You Know What the Florida 25% Rule Regarding Roofs Is?

-Most Floridians are unaware of the Florida 25% rule contained within Florida’s Building Codes for residential and commercial properties.
-This rule can affect how much your insurance company is willing to reimburse you for roof damages after a storm or another such covered event.
+Most Floridian homeowners are unaware of the Florida 25% rule contained within Florida’s Building Codes for residential and commercial properties.
+This rule can affect how much your homeowners insurance company is willing to reimburse you for roof damages after a storm or another such covered event.

 Many Floridians were shocked when they found out about this rule after filing roof damage claims caused by Hurricane Irma this past September.
 With the hurricane season for 2018 getting ready to begin shortly, now is a good idea to learn more about this rule and verify you have sufficient coverage on your Florida home.